vpro/Respify/README.md

 Set up the Javascript like this:

 ```
-$('#responsive').respify();
+$('#default-responsive').respify();
 ```

-Respify is a spin off from the picture tag specification, the major difference is that it can set background image of the parent tag.
+Respify is a loosely based on the picture tag specification, the major difference is that it can set background image of a tag.
 Using child ```span``` tags you can supply different size images.
 Set the data-media tag to specify a media query and use the data-src tag to specify a src image.

 Pass options to respify as an object:

 ```
-$('img').respify({
+$('#default-responsive').respify({
 	background : true
 });
 ```